Pi Beta Phi: Symbols

-Membership

 The Kansas Alpha chapter began publication of The Arrow in 1885; it would eventually become a quarterly magazine published by the international fraternity for all its members.
-Today, dues-paying alumnae receive The Arrow by mail, while others receive it annually and can access it online at the fraternity's web site year round.

-Collegiate chapters

-Alumnae clubs
+Chapters and alumnae clubs

-Pi Beta Phi alumnae, initiated members in good standing who have graduated or otherwise left their college or university, can organize into local alumnae clubs which are recognized by the fraternity.
+Pi Beta Phi alumnae, initiated members in good standing who have graduated or otherwise left their college or university, can organize into local alumnae clubs, which are recognized by the fraternity.
 Like collegiate chapters, alumnae clubs are grouped geographically into regions, which is led by an Alumnae Regional Director.

-International governance
+Governance

 The international fraternity is governed by a Grand Council, elected at each biennial convention and comprising a Grand President and six Grand Vice Presidents (Alumnae, Collegians, Finance/Housing, Community Relations, Fraternity Growth, and Member Experience).
 Also elected biennially are seven international Directors (Alumnae, Operations, Finance/Housing, Community Relations, Recruitment, Risk Management and Member Experience) and two Directors for each region (Collegiate Regional Director and Alumnae Regional Director).
-The work of Directors is supervised by a member of Grand Council.
+The work of Directors is supervised by a member of the Grand Council.

 In addition to the elected officers, there are several appointed international officers assigned certain functions, such as an archivist and a fraternity historian.

-Notable alumnae

 Philanthropies

-Like many sororities and fraternities, Pi Beta Phi members take part in a number of philanthropy programs.
+Like many sororities and fraternities, Pi Beta Phi members take part in several philanthropy programs.
 Over the fraternity's history, philanthropies have included education, literacy, and the preservation of regional arts and crafts.

 In 1990, Pi Beta Phi created the Pi Beta Phi Foundation, a 501(c)(3) charitable organization.

+Read > Lead > Achieve

+Pi Phi's philanthropy is called Read>Lead>Achieve and is centered around children's literacy.
+Pi Phi's believe in unlocking the power of reading to create a more literate and productive society.
+To do so, Pi Phi has started a reading enrichment program for students in pre school through third grade called, "Champions are Readers".
+This program is funded through the Pi Beta Phi foundation and provides students with all materials needed for the program.
+Additionally, members can join a virtual book club to share their love of reading with their sisters.

 Educational and cultural philanthropies

 Pi Beta Phi opened the Pi Beta Phi Settlement School in Gatlinburg, Tennessee, in 1912 to provide education, economic opportunity, and health care to the rural area.
-Over the years, as the community took over childhood education, Settlement School began to adapt by offering arts and crafts classes in an effort to preserve and promote the region's crafts tradition.
+Over the years, as the community took over childhood education, Settlement School began to adapt by offering arts and crafts classes to preserve and promote the region's crafts tradition.
 An extension of the Pi Beta Phi Settlement School called the Craft Work Shop was begun in 1945 in cooperation with the University of Tennessee.
 Now an independent nonprofit organization known as the Arrowmont School of Arts and Crafts, it is one of the oldest arts and crafts centers in the South.